AntonC9018/49/README.md

 Assuming the database client is installed on your machine, the database should get created automatically.

+If you make changes to the API, the TypeScript client has to be regenerated manually.
+For that, run `build generateSwaggerTypeScriptClient` while the backend is running.

 Tech used:

 - [Vite](https://vitejs.dev/) for package management and maybe later some React pages;